transfem-org/TransFish/docs/api-doc.md

 # API Documentation

-You can find interactive API documentation at any Calckey instance. https://calckey.social/api-doc
+You can find interactive API documentation at any Firefish instance. https://firefish.social/api-doc

-You can also find auto-generated documentation for calckey-js [here](../packages/calckey-js/markdown/calckey-js.md).
+You can also find auto-generated documentation for firefish-js [here](../packages/firefish-js/markdown/firefish-js.md).